nengo/nengo-loihi/docs/tips.rst

 that will communicate over ``<remote port>``.

 **Example 1**:
-Starting a Nengo GUI server on port 8000 of ``superhost-1``, which has a ``loihi`` conda environment.
+Starting a NengoGUI server on port 8000 of ``superhost-1``, which has a ``loihi`` conda environment.